TomaszKandula/CqrsDemo/README.md

 It is most suitable for large complex systems.

 This repositorium holds basic .NET Core application (back-end only) that complies to the below diagram (without SPA).
-Please note that it does not have event sourcing, but it uses mediator pattern.
+Please note that it does not have event sourcing, but it uses [mediator pattern](https://refactoring.guru/design-patterns/mediator).

 ![cqrs](https://maindbstorage.blob.core.windows.net/tokanpages/content/drawings/cqrs_c4_model.png)

+This example of Parking System was initially inspired by article written by David Bottiau on CQRS ([see here](https://medium.com/@dbottiau/a-naive-introduction-to-cqrs-in-c-9d0d99cd2d54)).
+However, unlike David example, this example suppose to be a bit more robust, it uses __MediatR__ library and the unit tests and integration tests are provided, also, the application is meant to be _clone, test and run_, once connection string to database is supplied.

 ## Tech-stack (back-end)